 University of Rochester GPA Average

 The average GPA of students admitted to the University of Rochester was 3.8 (not sure how to calculate yours?
 Magoosh can help you out!).
-Although admissions at the University of Rochester have gotten more competitive in recent years, this is the second year in the row where 3.8 was the average GPA.
+If your GPA falls below this average, work on getting your SAT or ACT scores up and polishing the rest of your application.

 University of Rochester Freshmen Profile

 Are all University of Rochester students New Yorkers?
 Hardly!
-About a quarter of domestic students attending the school come from New York, but the university also has students from 46 other states.
-That’s not taking their international student body into consideration, which is enormous: 30.7% of the first-year class, with students from 96 (!) countries.
+About a quarter of domestic students attending the school come from New York, but the university also has students from 43 other states.
+That’s not taking their international student body into consideration, which is enormous and includes students from 77 (!) countries.

 University of Rochester Admissions Requirements and Info

 What else do you need to know to get into the University of Rochester?
-Before anything else, you should know that the University of Rochester has a “test-flexible” admissions policy.
-Unlike many schools, they don’t require the SAT or ACT per se; you can also submit other test scores.
-Here’s how their website explains this policy:
+Before anything else, you should know that the University of Rochester has a “test-optional” admissions policy.
+Unlike many schools, they don’t require the SAT or ACT.

 Does University of Rochester have Early Action?

-No—but it does have Early Decision.
+No—but it does have Early Decision I and II.
 What’s the difference?
 Early Action is a non-binding program.
 In other words, you can apply, be accepted, and still apply to other schools (or apply to other schools simultaneously), then make your ultimate choice.
 Early Decision is binding.
 If you’re accepted, you have to withdraw other applications.
 Because of this, you can apply Early Action to many schools (but not the University of Rochester), and Early Decision to only one.